apollographql/apollo-client/.changeset/rich-hotels-sniff.md

 "@apollo/client": patch
 ---

-Fix issue where calling `fetchMore` inside a `startTransition` from `useSuspenseQuery` causes an additional rerender.
+Fix issue where calling `fetchMore` from a suspense-enabled hook inside `startTransition` caused an unnecessary rerender.